 1. Money is withdrawn from RRSPs, RRIF's, LIF's, etc. are taxable as income within the year the withdraw occurs.

 2. Mortgage Investment Corporations are eligible to be held within registered accounts within Canada.
 All eligible MIC's are registered beforehand with CRA therefore guaranteeing their approval.

 3. Interest paid for the purpose of borrowing to investing into assets that have the potential to pay income is considered a tax-deductible expense.

-The likely hood of a review of the respective deductions is very high, however, with proper planning and accounting the review process should be simple and efficient with the proper advice.
+The likelihood of a review of the respective deductions is very high, however, with proper planning and accounting the review process should be simple and efficient with the proper advice.

 The mortgage investment corporation (MIC) used within this strategy are of the highest security within the financial industry.
 This is because the MIC itself is not used for business, leverage, or development purposes.
 It is strictly used by the individuals within this strategy whose payments are being funded via their

 RRSP withdrawals.
 Also, the mortgages are considered double collateralized, meaning that should a borrower ever decide to default on their mortgage, the MIC will simply redeem their shares and call the loan outstanding.
 And because it is backed by both the registered assets (shares) and the property itself it has double the protection of other traditional MIC's.